comestime/Data_Playground/FinTech_Real_Time/FinTech_Pyspark/README.md

 ### Known Problem and Future Improvements

-1. Each worker node needs to invoke the model.py; need to make sure the model is available on each worker node

-2. Better way to establish Hive connection from each worker node?

-3. Records are inserted to Hive in the granularity of RDD, generating too many small files in Hive internal table's metastore
+1. Records are inserted to Hive in the granularity of RDD, generating too many small files in Hive internal table's metastore; HBase may be a better candidate of data warehouse in streaming application

+2. Cluster deployment still needs tuning

 ### References